dangraf/dangraf.github.io/_posts/2020-10-14-startup_ds_team.md

 As a result, there is nothing that is called AI, It's just a company using data and models to fasten the loop and make more efficient descisions.

 ### mini Summary:
+- Make sure the DS goals is connected to the buisness goals.
 - Make the loop fast!
 - I'ts a team sport, work together.
 - The process might be more important than the models that is created.